 Fitness specifically for young people has been a sure and steady source of fitness consumers, and one of the best examples of this is the British Universities and Colleges Sports scheme (BUCS).
 Spanning 170 institutions, this sports association works with students to establish and run sports teams, competing against each other in weekly and annual leagues across the UK.
 The scheme allows students to integrate regular fitness training with a student lifestyle, and universities work with local training centres to borrow equipment.

 While BUCS and gym memberships remain too lofty for some, portable fitness trackers and online schemes mean that the fitness industry is based at home for many consumers.
 The Guardian estimates that 25 million fitness trackers will be sold this year, allowing users to monitor their heart rate, calorie intake, water intake, REM sleep, steps taken, and calories burned.
+If you’re wanting to join part of this new fitness craze, you might want to view the different tracker options you can find online by looking at Mobile Mob or alternative online technology stores.
 The idea behind these devices is to allow users to set goals and track their progress towards their diet/fitness targets.
 The actual progress has to come from within – although the huge popularity of online meal and workout plans such as Superbody makes it easier.
 If we can learn anything from this year’s fitness trends, it’s that cheap, mobile, and digital are the three biggest sellers for fitness newbies.